 Under the Department of Defense Appropriations Act (H.R.
-2863), additional amounts were allocated to states most severely affected and for expenses related to the consequences of hurricanes in the Gulf of Mexico in calendar year 2005.
-The funding allocated to Louisiana was \$220,901,534.
-In addition to other uses permitted by Title XX of the Social Services Act, funds appropriated under this heading may be used to meet the health care needs of people affected by the hurricanes in 2005 and lacking health insurance or other adequate access to care; help health care "safety-net" providers restore and resume operations; provide mental health services to meet the emerging public mental health crisis; make repairs or reconstruction needed to allow health centers and similar providers to resume or expand operations; help key providers meet salary and other costs associated with resuming or restoring health services; and traditional SSBG funded programs.
+2863), additional Social Services Block Grant funds (SSBG) were allocated to states for expenses related to the consequences of the hurricanes in the Gulf of Mexico in calendar year 2005.
+The amount of supplemental funding allocated to Louisiana was \$220,901,534.

+In addition to the wide array of human services permitted by Title XX of the Social Services Act, these supplemental funds may also be used for health care assistance, such as: providing assistance to citizens lacking health insurance or other adequate access to healthcare; helping health care "safety-net" providers restore and resume operations; providing mental health services to meet the emerging public mental health crisis; making repairs or reconstruction needed to allow health centers and similar providers to resume or expand operations; helping key health care providers meet salary and other costs associated with resuming or restoring health services.